rhbvkleef/EC4P/methods.md

 `GAME END PLAYER hans`: Hans has won the game

 `GAME END DRAW`: The game ended in a draw

-`GAME END DISCONNECT`: The game ended due to disconnection of a player

 ### Players